bidra13469/video-downloader-app/api/README.md

 ## Features

-- Fetch video information from YouTube and other platforms
+- Fetch video information from YouTube, TikTok, Instagram, Twitter, and many other platforms
 - Get download links for different video and audio formats
+- Platform detection and platform-specific handling
+- Detailed error messages with troubleshooting suggestions
 - API key authentication for security
 - CORS support for cross-origin requests